Chart Color Schemes

 Residential development activity is lower than average in Mayfield East according to AreaSearch's national comparison of local real estate markets

-Mayfield East has seen very limited development activity over the past five years, with an average of one approval per year, totalling six.
-This low level of development is typical in rural areas due to modest housing needs and limitations imposed by local demand and infrastructure capacity.
-It's important to note that the small sample size can significantly impact annual growth and relativity statistics.
+Mayfield East has had limited development activity over the past five years, with an average of one approval per year, totalling seven.
+This is typical of rural areas where housing needs are modest and construction activity is constrained by local demand and infrastructure capacity.
+It's important to note that the small sample size can significantly influence annual growth and relativity statistics.

-At current development rates, housing supply may not keep pace with population growth, which could potentially intensify buyer competition and support price increases.
+Future projections show Mayfield East adding 261 residents by 2041 (from the latest AreaSearch quarterly estimate).
+At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development